FIRST says 2026 could bring more than 50,000 new CVEs

-FIRST, the Forum of Incident Response and Security Teams, is forecasting that annual vulnerability disclosures could top 50,000 CVEs in 2026, according to reporting by Infosecurity Magazine.
+FIRST, the Forum of Incident Response and Security Teams, is forecasting that annual vulnerability disclosures could top 50,000 CVEs this year, according to reporting by Infosecurity Magazine.
 If that happens, it would set a new high for the Common Vulnerabilities and Exposures program, which assigns standardized IDs to publicly disclosed security flaws.

 The forecast points to continued growth rather than a one-off spike.
 CVE volume has climbed steadily as software supply chains have expanded, bug bounty and coordinated disclosure programs have matured, and automated testing tools have made it easier to find flaws across applications, firmware, cloud services, and embedded systems.
 FIRST, which operates the CVE program, says the trend suggests this year could break prior records for newly disclosed issues.